TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 What is the Jira tool?

-* Jira is a project management tool used for issue tracking, task management, and project management.
+Jira is a project management tool used for issue tracking, task management, and project management.
 It allows teams to plan, track, and manage agile software development projects, as well as other types of projects such as bug tracking, task assignment, and workflow management.

 DevOps teams use Jira to facilitate collaboration, track issues and tasks, manage project workflows, and streamline software development processes.
-It helps in organizing and prioritizing work, tracking progress, and ensuring that development, operations, and other teams are aligned towards common goals.
+It helps in organizing and prioritizing work, tracking progress, and ensuring that development, operations, and other teams are aligned toward common goals.

 Why do we use a pipeline in Jenkins?
 Flow?